Knees Up Mother Brown: In popular culture

 The song is associated with West Ham United Football Club, with fans singing the song at the Boleyn Ground from at least the 1950s.
 It is also the name of an internet forum related to the club.

-In the 1964 Disney film Mary Poppins the song "Step in Time" written by the Sherman Brothers was based on "Knees Up Mother Brown".
+In the 1964 Disney film Mary Poppins, the song "Step in Time" written by the Sherman Brothers, was based on "Knees Up Mother Brown".
 According to Richard Sherman, the "Knees Up Mother Brown" dance was taught to Walt Disney, Tony Walton, and others by Peter Ellenshaw (the Disney Studio's head of special effects) and the Sherman Brothers witnessed them doing the dance and got the idea for "Step in Time".

 Monty Python's 1971 album Another Monty Python Record features a track where The Spanish Inquisition bursts into the room and begins to quickly sing the song before the track fades out.

-In the 2024 film The Rule of Jenny Pen, the character Dave Crealy (John Lithgow) terrorizes residents of a care home with a hand puppet called Jenny Pen, including dancing to "Knees Up Mother Brown".
+In the 2024 film The Rule of Jenny Pen, the character Dave Crealy (John Lithgow) terrorises residents of a care home with a hand puppet called Jenny Pen, including dancing to "Knees Up Mother Brown".